GaloisInc/daedalus/formats/http/README.rst

 Running the tests
 -----------------

 The test suite is run by running ``run-tests.sh``.
+The test suite runner runs on test cases from two directories:

+* ``tests/requests/`` for testing parsing of HTTP request messages
+* ``tests/responses/`` for testing parsing of HTTP response messages

+Each test case directory has two subdirectories: ``inputs`` and ``outputs``.
+Each file in an ``inputs`` subdirectory is a test case that is parsed by Daedalus; each file in ``outputs`` is a file with the same name as a test case giving the expected Daedalus output when parsing the corresponding input file.

 The test suite works as follows:

-* Files in ``tests/requests/inputs/`` with ``_request`` in their name
+* Files in an input directory (e.g. ``tests/requests/inputs/``) are
-  are parsed with Daedalus using the ``HTTP_request`` entry point.
-  For each input file, the Daedalus output is compared to an expected output file in ``tests/requests/outputs/`` by the same name as the input file.
+  parsed with Daedalus using the associated entry point (e.g. ``HTTP_request``).
+For each input file, the Daedalus output is compared to an expected output file (e.g. in ``tests/requests/outputs/``) by the same name as the input file.
 If a test's output differs from its expected output, it is considered a failure and the test suite runner script reports it accordingly.
   If a test results in a Daedalus error, the error is reported to the console.
-* If a file in ``tests/requests/inputs/`` has no corresponding file in ``tests/requests/outputs/``, the test runner script will save the Daedalus output to that path.
+* If an input file has no corresponding file, the test runner script will save the Daedalus output to the output file path.
 Future test suite runs will then compare the Daedalus output to the generated file.

 Adding new test cases can be done as follows:

-* Create a new test input file (i.e. an HTTP request) in ``tests/requests/inputs/``.
+* Create a new test input file (e.g. an HTTP request in ``tests/requests/inputs/``)
-* Run ``run-tests.sh`` to save the output of the test in ``tests/requests/outputs/``.
+* Run ``run-tests.sh`` to save the output of the test (e.g. to a file in ``tests/requests/outputs/``)
 * Check that the output is as expected; this means checking on whether the generated output file contains either a successful parse tree OR a ``daedalus`` error message.